xwu35/ISAAC_UTK/Metagenome_analysis_ISAAC.md

 ```
 Save the file by pressing control + x + s, and then control + z to quit. you will do the same for the following scripts editing.

-We use for loop above to run the read_qc command.
-The for loop means the read_qc command will run for each sequence file within RAW_READS directory. '-1 $s': indicate the forward sequences; '-2 ${s/_1.fastq/_2.fastq}': replace the file extension _1.fastq with _2.fastq for the reverse sequences; '$(basename $s _1.fastq)': only want to use the names before _1.fastq as output folder.
-If you do not know what this replacement means, you can alwasy use echo to print it out and see what has been changed.
+We use `for` loop above to run the read_qc command.
+The `for` loop means the read_qc command will run for each sequence file within the RAW_READS directory. '-1 $s': indicate the forward sequences; '-2 ${s/_1.fastq/_2.fastq}': replace the file extension _1.fastq with _2.fastq for the reverse sequences; '$(basename $s _1.fastq)': only want to use the names before _1.fastq as output folder.
+If you do not know what this replacement means, you can alwasy use `echo` to print it out and see what has been changed.
 ```console
 for s in RAW_READS/ERR*_1.fastq; do echo $s